 If you upgrade the Lumify app, upgrade the operating system, or you purchased the transducer outright and have connected it into a new device, the system prompts you to reregister the next time you connect a transducer.

-The Lumify system preserves user settings when the Lumify app or the operating system is updated.
+Lumify preserves user settings when the Lumify app or the operating system is updated.

 Registering Your Transducers